On link diagrams that are minimal with respect to Reidemeister moves I and II

-By studying the Reidemeister move III from the viewpoint of minimal diagram change, in Section~\ref{section4}, we show that for a link without a trivial split component, an arbitrary Reidemeister move III either does not change the associated minimal diagram or can be reduced to a special type of a move up to Reidemeister moves I and II (Theorem~\ref{theorem2}).
-As a corollary, we will see that, for every RI-II equivalence class (see Definition~\ref{RI-II equivalence}) of a link without a trivial component, the set of certain RI-II equivalence classes adjacent to the original RI-II equivalence class is the set of RI-II equivalence classes obtained by applying a Reidemeister move III to the minimal diagram in the original RI-II equivalence class.
-See Theorem~\ref{theorem2} and Corollary~\ref{corollary2} for the details.
-These results enhance the utility of the minimal diagrams.
+By studying the Reidemeister move III from the viewpoint of minimal diagram change, in Section~\ref{sec:relation}, we show that for a link without a trivial split component, an arbitrary Reidemeister move III either does not change the associated minimal diagram or can be reduced to a special type of a move up to Reidemeister moves I and II (Theorem~\ref{theo:RIII_reduced}).
+As a corollary, we will see that, for every RI-II equivalence class (see Definition~\ref{def:RI-II equivalence}) of a link without a trivial split component, the set of RI-II equivalence classes $(-)$-adjacent (see Definition \ref{def:adjacent}) to the original RI-II equivalence class is the set of RI-II equivalence classes obtained by applying a Reidemeister move III or III* to the minimal diagram in the original RI-II equivalence class (Corollary~\ref{cor:equivalence_relation}).
+The result enhances the utility of the minimal diagrams.